 - Copy of your passport ID page

-- Passport that is valid for at least six months after your date of application
+- A passport that is valid for at least six months after your date of application

 - Your resume or curriculum vitae